bruinpool-devs/BruinPool_frontEnd/README.md

 # BruinPool Frontend

-This is the frontend code repository for Bruinpool: made with ReactJS.
+This is the frontend code repository for Bruinpool: made with ReactJS.<br>
 For additional guidance/help, email justinhan1997@gmail.com or your current Engineering Manager.

 ## Local Environment Setup